Rconybea/xo-umbrella2/docs/examples.rst

 Remarks:

 - Assignment to ``t`` converted to representation ``double``.
-  We could have used :code:`quantity<nu::second, int>` to preserve right-hand-side representation.
+  We could have instead used :code:`quantity<u::second, int>` to propagate right-hand-side representation

 Scale conversion and arithmetic
 -------------------------------